Mtart9/Portfolio/Multiple_Regression_Computing/README.md

-## 📊 Multiple Regression Computing in R
+# 📊 Multiple Regression Computing

 This project applies multiple linear regression techniques to investigate the relationships between a continuous response variable and several predictors.
 It involves model selection, diagnostic checking, multicollinearity analysis, and interpretation of results using R.